thaibault/weboptimizer/readme.md

 -------------

 First you should specify some tasks/use-cases you want to have in you project.
-You can do this in your package.json.
-All supported scripts and some usefull compostitions are listed below:
+You can do this in your **package.json**.
+All supported scripts and some useful compositions are listed below:

     #!JSON